Deep-Symmetry/carabiner/README.md

 If you want to run Carabiner on a different platform, or make and test modifications to its source code, you can build it yourself.

+> :wrench: As noted in the [change log](CHANGELOG.md), starting with
+> version 1.1.6, building on macOS now requires Xcode 12 and therefore
+> macOS 10.15 (Catalina) in order to support building universal
+> binaries for both Intel and Apple Silicon machines.
+As always, in
+> addition to installing the Xcode GUI application, you need to
+> install the command-line tools, using `xcode-select --install`
+> before you can use these build instructions.

 Carabiner relies on `link` and `gflags` as `git` submodules (and link relies on its own submodules), so after you have cloned the main `carabiner` repository, you need to `cd` into it and set up the